Easy Roasted Asparagus

 This recipe perfected by Kalyn when she only had one oven and wanted to cook asparagus with another dish that used this temperature!

 Amount Per Serving: Calories: 90Total Fat: 7gSaturated Fat: 1gTrans Fat: 0gUnsaturated Fat: 6gCholesterol: 0mgSodium: 162mgCarbohydrates: 6gFiber: 2gSugar: 2gProtein: 3g

 Nutrition information is automatically calculated by the Recipe Plug-In I am using.
 I am not a nutritionist and cannot guarantee 100% accuracy, since many variables affect those calculations.

 Low-Carb Diet / Low-Glycemic Diet / South Beach Diet Suggestions:

-This is a perfect side dish for any phase of the South Beach Diet or any other type of low-carb eating plan, including Whole 30 or Paleo.
+This is a perfect side dish for any low-carb or Keto eating plan, as well as for any phase of the original South Beach Diet.

 Find More Recipes Like This One:

 Use Side Dishes to find more recipes like this one.
 Use the Diet Type Index to find recipes suitable for a specific eating plan.
 You might also like to follow Kalyn’s Kitchen on Pinterest, on Facebook, on Instagram, on TikTok, or on YouTube to see all the good recipes I’m sharing there.